bparanj/crystal/programming/iac/docs/boto/public-ami.md

 This script performs the following actions:

 1. Initializes the Boto3 client for EC2, which enables you to interact with the AWS EC2 service.
 2. Specifies the AMI ID of the AMI you wish to modify.
-You need to replace `'ami-0123456789abcdef0'` with the actual ID of your AMI.
+You need to replace `'ami-0123456789abcdef0'` with the  ID of your AMI.
 3. Calls the `modify_image_attribute` method to modify the launch permissions of the specified AMI.
 Setting `'Group': 'all'` under `'Add'` makes the AMI publicly available, allowing any AWS user to launch instances from this AMI.

 ### Important Considerations